ogabriel/setuper/README.md

 - [ ] support for sourcing a file to install a package (ex: .deb files)
 - [ ] enable support for asdf
 - [ ] support for flatpak
-- [ ] support for other package managers from other distros
 - [ ] allow to be run as root
 - [ ] community configs to certain hardware (ex: nvidia)
 - [ ] add a way to use transactions/checksums to avoid doing too much work